-As a small, solitary bee company, we of course love Earth Day!
-And, in the spirit of Earth Day, we wanted to briefly highlight a few of our recent actions aimed at minimizing our impact on the environment, as well as a few actions you can take that will affect the world in a positive way.
+As a small, solitary bee company, we, of course, love Earth Day!
+And, in the spirit of Earth Day, we wanted to briefly highlight a few of our recent actions aimed at minimizing our impact on the environment, as well as a few steps you can take that will positively affect the world.

 What we're doing:

-Updated our Mission, Vision, and Values to highlight our commitment to sustainability and guide our future decisions in ways that are better for our customers, our bees, and our planet.
+Mission, Vision, and Values - To highlight our commitment to sustainability and guide our future decisions in better ways for our customers, our bees, and our planet.

-Packaging Changes Unfortunately, the most economic packaging often has the worst impact on our planet.
+Packaging Changes - Unfortunately, the most economical packaging often has the worst impact on our planet.
 As a small company, this is a big hurdle to overcome.
-And, while we are actively searching for affordable, low-impact packaging to replace our oil-based packaging, a full transition will take time.
-Starting this year, instead of nylon bags, we are shipping our leafcutter bee cocoons in boxes made from 100% recycled materials, 75% is post-consumer waste.
+And, while we are actively searching for affordable, low-impact packaging to replace our oil-based packaging, a complete transition will take time.
+Starting this year, instead of nylon bags, we are shipping our leafcutter bee cocoons in boxes made from 100% recycled materials; 75% is post-consumer waste.

-While these steps may seem small in comparison to some of the lofty initiatives of large corporations, we believe that by better defining our purpose and making small, incremental changes, we'll eventually reach our goal of being a truly sustainable company.
+These steps may seem small compared to some of the lofty initiatives of large corporations.
+However, we believe that better defining our purpose and making small, incremental changes will help us eventually reach our sustainability goals.

 It is a journey; the important thing is to get started.
 We hope you join us!

 What you can do: